UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/5_practical_crazyflie_aerostack2.md

 [TOC]

-## Clond and build aerostack2 package: as2_platform_crazyflie
+## Clone and build aerostack2 package: as2_platform_crazyflie

-The first step is to clone and build another aerostack2 package called as2_platform_crazyflie.
+First step is to clone and build another aerostack2 package called as2_platform_crazyflie.

 Please follow the instructions here before aerostack2 common interface.